Joinable Search over Multi-source Spatial Datasets: Overlap, Coverage, and Efficiency: Index Construction

+Firstly, we use $n$ to represent the number of datasets in the data source.
+When constructing the local index, the bottom-up construction needs to repeatedly find the two balls that make the parent node's MBR volume smallest, and insert the parent node into the tree.
+The total time complexity is $O(n^3)$~\cite{Omohundro1989b}.
+In contrast, for the top-down construction approach, the algorithm only needs to split the balls into two sets according to the coordinate of the dataset node in the selected dimension, which has a time complexity of $O(n\log{n})$.
+Thus, we take a top-down approach to construct the local index.

-In Algorithm~\ref{alg:indexConstructure}, we show the whole process of IBtree index construction.
-Specifically, for a list of dataset nodes $\mathcal{N}$, we construct a new root node $N_R$ that contains all dataset nodes as the root node (Line~\ref{ul:genNode2}).
-If $N_R.size \geq f$, we choose the widest split dimension and divide the dataset nodes into two child lists based on their position in relation to the pivot of the new node (Lines \ref{ul:divide1} to \ref{ul:divide2}).
-Then, we continue to build the sub-tree for each of the two child nodes (Lines \ref{ul:recall1} to \ref{ul:recall2}).
-On the contrary, if the size of the nodes satisfies the leaf node capacity $f$, we create a leaf node $N_L$ containing an inverted index (see Fig.~\ref{fig:twoLevelIndex}).
+In Algorithm~\ref{alg:indexConstructure}, we show the whole construction process of the local index.
+Specifically, for a list of dataset nodes $\mathcal{N}_{\mathcal{D}}$ constructed from $\mathcal{D}$, we construct a node $N_{root}$ that contains all dataset nodes as the root node.
+Then, we compute the range of coordinate values of the root node in each dimension.
+We choose the axis with the maximum width as the split dimension and calculate the median of pivot points of all dataset nodes on that dimension, dividing them into left and right subsets based on their position concerning the median (Lines \ref{ul:divide1} to \ref{ul:divide2}).
+Next, we continue to build the sub-tree for each of the left and right sets of dataset nodes (Lines \ref{ul:recall1} to \ref{ul:recall2}).
+The construction process continues until the size of the contained dataset nodes does not exceed the leaf node capacity $f$.
+At this point, we create a leaf node $N_{leaf}$ containing an inverted index.

+\begin{example1} As shown in Fig.~\ref{fig:twoLevelIndex}(a), there are ten datasets $\{D_1, \dots, D_{10}\}$ in three data sources, and the leaf node capacity $f$ is set to 2.
+Then we create the local index for each data source.
+For example, for the 3-th data source, we first transform datasets $\{D_8, D_9, D_{10}\}$ into three dataset nodes in Fig.~\ref{fig:twoLevelIndex}(b).
+Then, we construct the root node $N_3$ that contains all dataset nodes.
+We can find the widest dimension and split the dataset nodes into two groups along the $x$-axis.
+Since the number of dataset nodes per group does not exceed $f$, the partitioning process is terminated.
+The final index structure is shown in the right figure of Fig.~\ref{fig:twoLevelIndex}(c), where the leaf node contains an inverted index that stores a mapping from the cell ID to all dataset IDs. \end{example1}